ryanmjacobs/4sk8/README.md

 real-time GPS data to calculate the user's necessary direction.
 The direction is converted to a lightstrip pattern for the user's discretion.

+Our board utilizes Twilio Programmable Wireless for data connectivity.

 ## Usage
 1. User turns on skateboard hardware using a slider switch.
 2. User opens our app on their phone.